kabutor/RecoverOfflineCertificate/README.md

 i.e. *pkcs12_dpapi_export.py -u /media/root/unit/Users/kabutor --password MySecretPassword*

-I find out that you need to have at least dpapick3 version 0.3.3 (I found the hard way that with dpapiock version 0.3.2 is not working)
+I find out that you need to have at least dpapick3 version 0.3.3 (I found the hard way that with dpapick version 0.3.2 is not working)

 # Recover the cert (Old way)